NivedithaGunapati-Everest/todo-list-backend/README.md

 ## Features

-* Implement api service to add a task
+* Implemented api service to add a task

-* Implement api service to get all tasks data
+* Implemented api service to get all tasks data

+* Implemented api services to update a task

 ## Tech Stack